danielaparker/jsoncons/README.md

 - [Reference](doc/Reference.md)
 - [Roadmap](Roadmap.md)

+The library uses exceptions and in some cases `std::error_code`'s to report errors.
+If exceptions are disabled, throws become calls to `std::terminate`.

 As the `jsoncons` library has evolved, names have sometimes changed.
 To ease transition, jsoncons deprecates the old names but continues to support many of them.
 See the [deprecated list](doc/ref/deprecated.md) for the status of old names.
 The deprecated names can be suppressed by defining macro `JSONCONS_NO_DEPRECATED`, which is recommended for new code.

 ## Benchmarks